 Livestock guardian dogs have been bred for generations to effectively protect goats, sheep, cattle, and other livestock.
 Because of this, an LGD’s hunting instinct is very low, while the protective instinct is very high.
 The Anatolian Shepherd originates from the Anatolian region of Turkey.
 The Great Pyrenees is from the Pyrenees Mountains which run along the border of France and Spain.

-Right now, I am using a training program similar to that outlined here: http://hoeggerfarmyard.com/livestock-guardian-dogs-why-we-love-our-anatolian-shepherd/.
-Because Dixie is still exhibiting puppy play behavior towards the goats, I have her tied at the barn during the day so she can socialize with the goats, but the goats will move away if she tries to play too roughly.
-At night, the goats are shut in the barn and Dixie is loosed to roam the pasture and practice guarding.
-When under supervision, Dixie is loosed so that she can continue to socialize with the goats and chickens.
+I used a training program similar to that outlined here: http://hoeggerfarmyard.com/livestock-guardian-dogs-why-we-love-our-anatolian-shepherd/.
+Because Dixie was still exhibiting puppy play behavior towards the goats, I had her tied at the barn during the day so she could socialize with the goats, but the goats would move away if she tried to play too roughly.
+At night, the goats were shut in the barn and Dixie was loosed to roam the pasture and practice guarding.
+When under supervision, Dixie was loosed so that she could continue to socialize with the goats and chickens.